fluldev/boltzi/README.md

 ## Building

-The compilation of boltzi requires external dependencies given in doc/libraries.md that might require modification of the CMakeLists.txt in the directory to build successfully.
+The compilation of boltzi requires external dependencies given in doc/libraries.md that might require modification of the CMakeLists.txt in the root directory to build successfully.
-I recommend creating a directory called "build" in this directory and then execute:
+I recommend creating a directory called "build" in the root directory and then execute:
 ```bash
 cd build
 cmake ..